bishwa13/code_paper/notes/work_SCG/UK/oxford_ellt/uni_change.md

 -----

-Subject: Shweta Gurung - OIDI 110939 - Request for Speaking Test issue/re-schedule
+Subject: Punam Kumary Sah - OIDI 124958 - Request for Speaking Test issue/re-schedule

 Dear Oxford ELLT Team,

 I am reaching out to request your assistance with a Speaking test issue related to my OELLT exam.
-Although I have successfully completed the Reading, Listening, and Writing components, I was unable to join my scheduled Speaking test due to a technical problem with the OELLT dashboard.
-The presentation question appeared and my internet connection was stable, but the Zoom join popup did not display, preventing me from accessing the test.
+Although I have successfully completed the Reading, Listening, and Writing components, I was unable to complete my scheduled Speaking test due to a technical problem.

 My personal details are as follows:
-- Full Name: Shweta Gurung
+- Full Name: Punam Kumary Sah
-- OIDI Number: 110939
+- OIDI Number: 124958
-- Passport Number: PA3517125
+- Passport Number: PA4290003
-- Email: gurungshweta1@gmail.com
+- Email: spunamkumary@gmail.com

 I would appreciate your help in rescheduling my Speaking test or advising me on the next available dates.

 Please let me know if you need any additional information from my side.